HBGD-UCB/git-gud/README.md

 * ["Elementary `git` with GitHub" (Nima Hejazi)](http://nimahejazi.org/posts/git-intro/) - some digest-style notes made after reading far more thorough introductions to `git`.
-These are often useful to me when I need to look up a specific bit of common functionality.
+These are often useful to me when I need to look up a specific bit of core functionality.